EmanueleLM/BidWin/README.md

 regular auction.
 The difference is that in an inverse auction a user has to propose the lowest unique bid to win the auction.

+### 22/06/2015 22.31 Source, War and documents deploy ###

+We finised the project: you can find the complete src, the war file and the documents in their respective folders.
+Source: /src
+War: in the root or in /dist
+Installation Guide:
+User Guide:
+Test Cases:

 #### 25/05/15 Delivery link  ####

 RASD and DD has been moved to their original folder